Z-Anatomy/The-blend_Template/google-sheet/readme.md

 2. It will create `List_Definitions`,  `List_3D`, and `List_labels`
 3. Copy the three lists and paste into the google sheet, while the column selected.

+Note: DebugListCreator.py will generate a list with names.
+Its useful for debugging in the future.

 ## Test